When Did Aaron Become High Priest of Israel?

 Today, the term Jew usually refers to people in one of two categories:

-1. People who are known to be descended from one of the tribes of ancient Israel, no matter what tribe and no matter what religion they practice.
+1. People who are known or believed to be descended from one of the tribes of ancient Israel, no matter what tribe and no matter what religion they practice.
 Some bigoted people will claim that you can practice any religion and still be a Jew, unless that religion accepts Jesus (aka Yeshua) as the Messiah.

 2. Anyone who practices one of the varieties of Judaism, no matter who they are descended from.